guruyuga/gurunudi/README.rst

 Basics
 -----

+.. code:: python

+    from gurunudi import ai

+    ai('sample text') #language is assumed to be English ai('Beispieltext','deu') #language of text is set to German

 All calls are made by passing the text to ai as an argument. ai takes a second optional argument as the language code which defaults to english.
 The language code can be either a 2-letter `ISO 639-1 code <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_ or a 3-letter `ISO 639-3 code <https://en.wikipedia.org/wiki/List_of_ISO_639-3_codes>`_.
-For language codes and features currently supported by each language, see `supported languages <https://gurulaghu.com/languages/>`_
+For language codes and features currently supported by each language, see `supported languages <https://gurulaghu.com/languages/>`_.

-.. code:: python

-    from gurunudi import ai

-    ai('sample text') #text language defaults to English ai('Beispieltext','deu') #now language of text is set to German

 All the AI functionalities of Gurunudi are available as properties of the ai object.
 (See below)